dgeb/grunt-ember-templates/README.md

 Type: `boolean`
 Default: `true`

-Disbale this option to skip the template precompilation with handlebars.js and simply wrap the template content with `Ember.Handlebars.compile`.
-This will reduce the template compilation time during your development. **Don't disable this option for production build**.
+Disable this option to skip template precompilation with handlebars.js and instead wrap the template content with `Ember.Handlebars.compile`.
+This will reduce template compilation time during development. **Don't disable this option for production build**.

 #### Config Example